caleb531/automata/README.md

-If you supply the `step` keyword argument with a value of `True`, the method will return a generator which yields a tuple containing the current state and the current tape as a `TuringMachineTape` object.
+If you supply the `step` keyword argument with a value of `True`, the method will return a generator which yields a tuple containing the current state and the current tape as a `TMTape` object.

 ```python
 [state, tape.copy() for state, tape in dtm.validate_input('01', step=True)]